sam-tremblay/Gate/README.md

 # Gate for WordPress
-## _Your next installation WordPress._
+## _My installation WP on MIT licence._

-Gate is an open and evolutive project that help devs to start and deliver good WordPress Stuffs
+Gate is an open and evolutive project that help me to start and deliver good and complex WordPress Stuffs with ACF and WPML only.

-## Features
+## What can I do with Gate
-- Write animations with Gsap
+- Create animations with Gsap
-- Start Page Transition, Smooth Scrolling and Text Animation when appear in screen
+- Start Page Transition, start Smooth Scrolling and start Text Animation when appear in screen
 - Create professional and instinctive Admin Panels
 - Create Custom Post Types and their taxonomies quickly
-- Remove default roles and create new ones
+- Remove default roles or not and create new ones
 - Sort Post Types with Drag & Drop
 - Manage some repeat situations like menu locations, ACF Options Pages, SEO management, etc.
 - Work with Next Generation of codes with Node and Gulp-babel